Form-Fit-Function (FFF) Definition and Rules

-The phrase form fit function, also referred to as FFF, is used in manufacturing to describe the identifying characteristics of a part (a single component that goes into the final build of your product, typically kept on an item master).
-Form fit function can be defined as:
+The phrase form-fit-function (FFF) is used in manufacturing to describe the identifying characteristics of a part (a single component that goes into the final build of your product, typically kept on an item master).
+Form-fit-function can be defined as:

 Implement a strictly enforced part numbering scheme

 A properly implemented and strictly enforced part numbering scheme coupled with well-understood form-fit-function rules will ensure that the changes required and initiated by manufacturing or engineering are properly tracked and easily followed by the entire team.

 Typically upon receiving new part specifications (whether in the initial build or due to a change), manufacturers will assign each newly specified part a unique number based on a predetermined part numbering scheme and enter the information into an item master.
 This ensures that purchasing, engineering and design teams all have the correct form-fit-function requirements for each part.
 (For the benefits and disadvantages of part numbering schemes see our article “Part Numbering Schemes—Intelligent vs. Non-Intelligent.”)